 Meet the Executive Committee for the Department of Psychiatry!

-Matthew Malone, DO; Patricia Harrison-Monroe, PhD; Ole Thienhaus, MD, FACPsych; Christina Gray, MBA; Richard D. Lane, MD, PhD; Kathy Smith, MD (l to r)
+Patricia Harrison-Monroe, PhD; Michael Grandner, PhD, Ole Thienhaus, MD, FACPsych; Kathy Smith, MD, Marisa Menchola, PhD (l to r)

 The Department of Psychiatry has an Executive Committee that meets weekly to discuss challenges and opportunities facing the Department, and create policies to address them.
 The composition of the committee aims to represent the diversity within the Department while maintaining a size that is small enough to permit effective functioning.